 Our population and systems medicine strategy

-Our strategy was developed to address future health challenges including increased life expectancy, rising non-communicable diseases globally, while capitalising on technological advances.
+Our strategy was developed to address future health challenges including increased life expectancy and rising non-communicable diseases globally, while capitalising on technological advances.
 We aim to:

-- transform health by identifying early-life determinants and trajectories of chronic diseases, establishing personalised medicine approaches to therapeutic intervention, and developing population level interventions to prevent chronic diseases and multimorbidities
+- transform health by identifying early-life determinants and trajectories of disease, de-risking the development of personalised medicine approaches to diagnosis and therapeutic intervention and developing population level interventions to prevent disease

-- prioritise chronic disease research, examining the contribution of ageing, multimorbidities, obesity, and rare genetic disorders, both within the UK and globally
+- prioritise chronic disease research, examining the contribution of ageing, obesity, and rare genetic disorders, to reduce the number of people living with multiple long-term conditions both within the UK and globally

-This direction contributes to the Medical Research Council (MRC)’s overarching vision of priority challenges for medical sciences and its ambition to transform health research and innovation through delivery of ground-breaking discoveries.
+This contributes to the Medical Research Council’s (MRC) overarching vision to accelerate improvements in human health and economic prosperity for everyone through delivery of ground-breaking discoveries.

 Science areas